Other projects

 • Adobe Photoshop

 The primary canvas is a deep saturated violet-purple — the colour of introspection and the psychological space the show inhabits.
 Against it, the yellow of PAZZA snaps with energy, creating the same productive contrast as the two hosts.
-A secondary teal palette gives individual episodes their own register while staying within the system.
+A brain engraving texture runs through every touchpoint — vintage, a little curious, serious about psychology but not afraid to be playful.

 Pazzamente cover